Even as other museums reopen, Smithsonian artifacts (and pandas) won’t be back on view for a while

 Meanwhile, Planet Word, Glenstone and the National Building Museum have announced plans to bring visitors back over the next week.
 They join the already-open Museum of the Bible, the International Spy Museum, the National Museum of Women in the Arts and the Phillips Collection.

-Planet Word reopens Thursday on a reduced schedule, a decision that is based on the region’s health data and the return of many community organizations, said executive director Patty Isacson Sabee.
+Planet Word reopens Thursday on a reduced schedule, a decision that is based on the region’s health data and the return of many community organizations, said Executive Director Patty Isacson Sabee.

 “The whole community is moving forward to open up,” Sabee said.
 “As more people are vaccinated, there’s a sense of optimism.
 It’s spring break, and people are having the ability to get out and experience things more.”